Skip to main content

 Five reasons customers choose Flex:

-3. Sort and segregate by room or category.
-One large container means everything gets mixed together — garage tools next to bedroom furniture next to kitchen boxes.
-Multiple Flex containers let you separate the load: garage in one, bedrooms in another, living and dining in the third.
-Cleaner loading, cleaner unloading at destination, no rummaging through a mixed pile to find one specific box.
+3. Sort your load by room or category.
+One big container mixes everything together — garage tools next to bedroom furniture next to kitchen boxes.
+Multiple Flex let you keep them separate: garage in one, bedrooms in another, kitchen and dining in a third.
+Cleaner to load, cleaner to unload, and no digging through a mixed pile to find one thing.

-5. The only size for long-distance moving.
-Box-n-Go Flex is the only container size we transport on long-distance moves.
-The smaller footprint and stackable design make Flex the right unit for cross-region transport.
-If you’re relocating beyond the local Southern California service area, Flex is the size you’ll use.
+5. The only size for long-distance moves.
+Flex is the one size we transport on long-distance moves — the smaller, stackable footprint is what makes cross-region transport work.
+If you’re relocating beyond our local Southern California service area, Flex is the size you’ll use.

 Availability.
-Box-n-Go Flex inventory runs consistently deep — Flex is the size we stock most heavily because it’s the choice that doesn’t require guessing.
-Our fixed sizes (S, M, L, XL) have more limited inventory and can sell out during high-demand periods like the May-through-August moving season.
-If you want a fixed size on a specific date, book early.
-If you want flexibility on date and load, Flex is almost always available.
+We stock Flex most heavily — it’s the size that doesn’t require guessing, so it’s almost always available.
+The S, M, L, and XL sizes have more limited inventory and can sell out during high-demand periods like the May-through-August moving season.
+If you want a specific size on a specific date, book early.
+If you want flexibility on date and load, order Flex.

 Box-n-Go S (8′ × 8′)